 At any time during a school year, a superintendent may, upon giving seven days’ notice in writing, transfer a teacher from one school to another.

-Should the teacher object, he or she shall, within seven days, request a hearing before the board.
+Should the teacher object, he or she shall, within seven calendar days, request a hearing before the board.
 Upon request, the Association will provide assistance.
 If the teacher protests, the transfer is not effective until the hearing has taken place.

 The board must give the teacher at least 14 days to prepare for the transfer hearing unless the teacher agrees in writing to an earlier date.